ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **PauseCollectingLifecycleData**

-  ndicates to the SDK that your app is paused, so that lifecycle metrics are calculated correctly.
+  Indicates to the SDK that your app is paused, so that lifecycle metrics are calculated correctly.
 For example, on pause collects a timestamp to determine previous session length.
 This also sets a flag so that lifecycle correctly knows that the app did not crash.
 For more information, see [Lifecycle Metrics](/help/android/metrics.md).

   * Here is the syntax for this method: